Protégé (TV series)

 Protégé is a Philippine television talent show broadcast by GMA Network.
 It premiered on September 4, 2011, on the network's Telebabad line up.
-The show concluded on October 21, 2012, with a total of 183 episodes and 2 seasons.
+The show concluded on October 21, 2012, with a total of 2 seasons and 183 episodes.

+Overview

 The program seeks to discover new celebrities in the country through a series of nationwide auditions.
 The public votes for the outcomes of the later stages through text voting and half of the results are from the judges.
 The judges give critiques not only of the contestants performances depending but also to their respective mentors on the challenges that are being given to them.

 The result reveals right after the performance.
 The first two results nights during season 1 were shown one hour after the performance of the finalists.
 The judges, on the other hand, are happy that their opinions matter in this contest, since the results do not depend solely on text votes.